bocamobile/board-mini/mini-base/README.md

 # Datasheet
 The **mini::base** is a STM32F103 based microcontroller board with many auxiliary features like a CAN transciever with hardware filter and ESD protection, a micro SDcard slot, 12V power supply, an atmospheric conditions sensor, USB-C and much more.
 All in a small formfactor of 54x42,5mm and ready to be combined with one of our extension boards.

 ## Microcontroller
 * Manufacturer: ST
 * Architecture: ARM®32-bit Cortex®-M3 CPU Core
 * Type: STM32F103CBT6

 ## Key Features
 * ARM®32-bit Cortex®-M3 CPU Core
-  * 72 MHz maximum frequency,1.25 DMIPS/MHz (Dhrystone 2.1) performance at 0 wait state memory access
+  * 72 MHz maximum frequency,1.25 DMIPS/MHz (Dhrystone 2.1) performance at 0
+    wait state memory access
   * Single-cycle multiplication and hardware division
-* Memories
+* Memory
   * 64 or 128 Kbytes of Flash memory
   * 20 Kbytes of SRAM
 * Clock, reset and supply management